GenericMappingTools/gmt/doc_classic/rst/source/supplements/potential/grdgravmag3d.rst

 -------------------

 If the grid does not have meter as the horizontal unit, append **+u**\ *unit* to the input file name to convert from the specified unit to meter.
-If your grid is geographic, convert distances to meters by supplying **-fg** instead.
+If your grid is geographic, convert distances to meters by supplying |SYN_OPT-f| instead.

 Examples
 --------